-Thailand is known for its beautiful women, sunny beaches and exciting national parks.
+Thailand is known for its beautiful women, sunny beaches and awesome food.
 But apart from all this, there are definitely many interesting things that you might not have known.
-So here is a top of the funnies facts about Thailand:
+So here is a top 10 of the funnies facts about Thailand:

 1. Bangkok is the world’s hottest city

 Not talking about women here – but of course you could easily argue it is.
 The average mean air temperature in Thailand’s capital is at 28°C. The hottest months are from March to May with average day temperatures of 34°C and a 90% humidity.
 Cities in the desert may have a higher daily maximum temperature, however it gets much cooler during nighttime.
 In Bangkok you can walk around in t-shirts, shorts and flip flops year-around.